-The Joslyn Castle is listed on the National Register of Historic Places and its grounds are designated as an affiliate site of the Nebraska Statewide Arboretum.
-The Joslyn Castle Trust is a 501(c)(3) non-profit organization overseen by a volunteer board of directors that is charged with preserving the legacy of George and Sarah Joslyn through stewardship of their historic home and by offering diverse, cultural programming that informs and inspires the community.
+he Castle is listed on the National Register of Historic Places for national and regional importance in architecture, craftsmanship, and design.
+The grounds and gardens are designated as an affiliate site of the Nebraska Statewide Arboretum.
+The Castle offers arts, cultural, and educational programing; hosts public and private events; and opens the grounds as a public green space.
+It is managed by the Joslyn Castle Trust, a Nebraska 501(c)(3) non-profit organization overseen by a 14-member volunteer board of directors and a twelve-member advisory council.